h15200/notes/system-design.md

 ### Consistency, Availability, CAP Theorem

 - availability is measured by `9s`.
 Five 9s means there are outages of seconds over a year
+- in reality, most major cloud vendors promise `99.95%`, which is about 20 minutes of down time a month
 - Strong Consistency means data is rarely stale.
 Eventual consistency means the data will sync over a period of time (seconds or minutes) when the network traffic is low.
 - CAP theorem (Consistency, Availability, Partition)
   - in the event of a `Network Partition (server failure, network failure)` a system must prioritize either `consistency` (pause user operations until network is back up) or `availability` (continue allowing users to make API calls, but data is not consistent)